junxit/us-congress-bills-111/metadata.md

 - House — Ways and Means Committee

+## Recorded votes (1)

+- 2010-07-21 — [House 111-2-456](votes/house-111-2-0456.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (378–43)

 ## Actions

 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Referred to the House Committee on Ways and Means.
 - 2009-12-16 — Referred to the Subcommittee on Trade.
+- 2010-07-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-07-21 — Considered as unfinished business. (consideration: CR H5884)
+- 2010-07-21 — Considered under suspension of the rules. (consideration: CR H5825-5852)
+- 2010-07-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4380.
+- 2010-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-21 — Mr. Levin moved to suspend the rules and pass the bill, as amended.
+- 2010-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 43 (Roll no. 456). (text: CR H5825-5846)
+- 2010-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 43 (Roll no. 456).(text: CR H5825-5846)